nwaulu-benjamin/nwaulu-benjamin/README.md

-- 👋 Hi, I’m @nwaulu-benjamin
+- 👋 Hi, I’m nwaulu-benjamin
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding, leaving my work for others to see and access
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Data Analysis by IBM
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on
-- 📫 How to reach me ...
+- 📫 How to reach me ... by email: benmega2@gmail.com

 <!---
 nwaulu-benjamin/nwaulu-benjamin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.